 Director: Ewald André Dupont

 Fairly standard but well-made 1950s B mad scientist film.
 Directed by German expressionist director.
-Well lit with well frame shots.
+Well lit with well-framed shots.
 Good acting.
 Some rather unfortunate special make-up effects — although they do give the film a certain charm.

 This film should be in the public domain.
 But somehow Paramount managed to renew its copyright.
 So you will have to buy it — generally on a collection.